-Stage 2: Non-Cognitive Ability
+Stage 2: Non-Cognitive Ability / Personal Attributes

-This will comprise multi-mini interviews carefully designed to objectively evaluate non-cognitive skills.
+This will comprise multi-mini interviews carefully designed to objectively evaluate non-cognitive ability / personal attributes.

 All applicants will be scored at Stage 1 of the selection process and ranked.
 From this, candidates will be selected for interview (Stage 2) and a final decision about whether or not to make a conditional or unconditional offer will be based solely on interview performance.